Hyderabadi Street style Egg fried rice

 Street style egg fried rice is different from the one served in restaurants.
 The two major differences I have seen in the Street style and Restaurant style are:

-The street style adds red chili powder, coriander powder, garam masala, or chicken masala.
+The street style is spicy, loaded with spice powders like red chili powder, coriander powder, garam masala, or chicken masala.
 Whereas, restaurants do not add any of these.

 The street style uses short-grain rice and the restaurant uses basmati/long grain rice.